gforcada/flake8-plone-hasattr/README.rst

 Specially in Plone context that could mean swallowing a database error, or a permission exception, etc.

+This plugin is based on a python checker that was in `plone.recipe.codeanalysis`_.

 Install
 -------
 Install with pip::